Hemmatabad Rural District

 Hemmatabad Rural District (دهستان همت آباد) is in the Central District of Borujerd County, Lorestan province, Iran.
-Its capital is the village of Hemmatabad.
+Its capital is the village of Meynal.
+The previous capital of the rural district was the village of Hemmatabad, now in Shirvan-e Sharqi Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, the rural district's population was 23,249 in 5,630 households.
 There were 29,007 inhabitants in 7,783 households at the following census of 2011.
 The 2016 census measured the population of the rural district as 27,016 in 7,923 households.
-The most populous of its 58 villages was Jahanabad, with 4,581 people.
+The most populous of its 58 villages was Jahanabad (now a neighborhood in the city of Borujerd), with 4,581 people.